therealnicoroshi/modlist/README.md

 Alternate method is clicking on the .exe link at the top labeled `The Nico Experience (version number)`

-This will start the game and bring you to the character creation menu.
+This will start the game and prompt you if you want to rebuild Cached Recursive Directory Walk CACHE (CRDW)

+If you have never done this before, made any changes/additions to the mod list or are updating  please click 'YES' to regenerate the CACHE.

+If starting without any changes after doing this you can safely click 'NO'

 ### *NOTE:*